Takeoff (rapper)

 Kirsnick Khari Ball (June 18, 1994 – November 1, 2022), known professionally as Takeoff, was an American rapper.
-He was best known as the youngest member of the hip hop trio Migos along with his uncle Quavo and first cousin once removed Offset.
-The group scored multiple top-10 hits on the Billboard Hot 100 including "MotorSport" (featuring Nicki Minaj and Cardi B), "Stir Fry", "Walk It Talk It" (featuring Drake), and "Bad and Boujee" (featuring Lil Uzi Vert), the latter of which peaked at the top of the chart (although Takeoff was not present on the single).
-He also received two Grammy Award nominations.
+He was best known as the youngest member of the hip hop group Migos along with his uncle Quavo and close friend Offset.
+The group scored multiple top-10 hits on the Billboard Hot 100 including "MotorSport" (featuring Nicki Minaj and Cardi B), "Stir Fry", "Walk It Talk It" (featuring Drake), and "Bad and Boujee" (featuring Lil Uzi Vert), the last of which peaked at number one on the Billboard Hot 100 chart, although he was notably omitted from the song.
+He also received two Grammy Award nominations as a member of the group.
 On November 1, 2022, Takeoff was fatally shot in Houston, Texas.

 Early life

-Ball was born on June 18, 1994, in Lawrenceville, Georgia, where he was also raised by his mother, along with family members Quavo and Offset.
-He started making beats and developing rhythms in the seventh grade, but did not start producing music professionally until 2011.
+Kirsnick Khari Ball was born on June 18, 1994, in Lawrenceville, Georgia, where he was raised by his mother, Titania Davenport, along with family member Quavo.
+He started making beats and developing rhythms in the seventh grade, but did not start recording music professionally until 2012, when he released the mixtape Juug Season with Quavo and Offset in August of that year as part of the hip hop trio Migos.